naruaika/grapik-quran/README.md

 ## Licenses

-This software is distributed under the terms of the [GNU General Public License Version 3](COPYING).
-For the Quran images are under license not for sale and credit to Quran Complex.
+This software is distributed under the terms of the [GNU General Public License (GPL) Version 3](COPYING).
+For the Quran images credit to Quran Complex under license not for sale.
 For the Quran metadata credit to Tanzil.
 For the translations are for non-commercial purposes only and credit to Tanzil.
-However, there's a disclaimer from Tanzil which I would like to mention in here to be considered by all of us:
+However, there's a disclaimer from Tanzil which I'd like to mention in here to be considered by all of us:

 > No translation of Quran can be a hundred percent accurate, nor it can be used as a replacement of the Quran text.
 We have tried to provide a set of mostly acceptable quran translations here, but we cannot guarantee their authenticity and/or accuracy.
 Please use them at your own discretion. —[https://tanzil.net/trans/](https://tanzil.net/trans/)

 For the recitations credit to EveryAyah.
+For the phonetic search algorithm and data credit to [Lafzi](https://github.com/lafzi) under GPL-3.0 license.
+However we've re-written the codebase in Python under the same license as the original.
 For the fonts, we use [Noto Sans](https://www.google.com/get/noto/) and [Amiri](https://www.amirifont.org/) fonts licensed under the [Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL), both credit to Google Fonts.

 ## Resources